immutability-io/vault-ethereum/README.md

 * Create new externally controlled accounts (using a provided passphrase or a generated one.)
 * Import JSON keystores (with provided passphrase.)
-* Export JSON keystores.
+* Export JSON keystores (in development.)
-* Sign transactions
+* Sign transactions for contract deployment
 * Send transactions (in development.)

 All secrets in Vault are encrypted.
 However, for ease of integration with `geth`, the plugin stores the Ethereum private key in encrypted (JSON keystore) format.
 It is not necessary for this plugin to use a passphrase to protect private keys, however, at present that is the design choice.